center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     The scopes will be added to the generated XML metadata.
     A scope can either be a domain name or a regular expression matching a number of domains.

+`userid.attribute`
+:   The attribute name of an attribute which uniquely identifies
+    the user.
+This attribute is used if SimpleSAMLphp needs to generate a persistent unique identifier for the user.
+This option can be set in both the IdP-hosted and the SP-remote metadata.
+The value in the SP-remote metadata has the highest priority.
+The default value is `eduPersonPrincipalName`.

 SAML 2.0 options